-When SDRT is due on an agreement to transfer shares, HM Revenue and Customs (HMRC) must be notified and the tax must be paid by the due date - known as the ‘accountable date’.
+When Stamp Duty Reserve Tax (SDRT) is due on an agreement to transfer shares, HMRC must be notified and the tax must be paid by the due date - known as the ‘accountable date’.

-If the notice and payment are late, or if either is incorrect, HMRC will usually charge you a penalty.
+If the notice and payment are late, or if either is incorrect, we will usually charge you a penalty.
 In addition, interest is normally charged on the tax that’s overdue.

 Notification and payment deadlines

 Where SDRT is due on an agreement to transfer shares there’s a deadline for notifying us and paying the tax.
 The deadline depends on whether the transfer was made through the CREST electronic system or an ‘off-market’ system other than CREST.

 You’re responsible for paying the SDRT if you’re a stockbroker or a similarly qualified person buying shares for someone else.
 If you’re buying shares for yourself you’re responsible for paying the SDRT you owe.